Can I Get a Job in Medical School?

 “Medical school is not only expensive from a dollars perspective; it also subtracts time from personal life.
 Therefore, make sure to consider whether the benefits of your part time job will actually outweigh the loss of your free time.”

-If you feel the necessity of making good money before you can be financially ready to attend medical school, consider taking a gap year working as a medical scribe or research assistant.
+If you feel the necessity of making good money before you can be financially ready to attend medical school, consider taking a gap year working as a medical scribe, shadowing a doctor at a hospital, or acting as a research assistant.
 A job like this will allow you to make money while also gaining experience that contributes to your medical education.
 If possible, look for a job that strengthens your research skills, refreshes your biochemistry knowledge, or provides opportunities to learn new medical terminology on the job.

 Taking a break between college and medical school may also give you additional time to study for the MCAT and prepare your application materials, but you must plan and factor in the time it takes to get your test scores and secondary applications back.
 The question of whether or not to take a gap year is highly disputed and very personal.
 For example, some students may take gap years because they did not gain acceptance into certain medical schools in the first cycle.
 Other students may take them to engage in certain activities like shadowing, coursework, or volunteering that they were not able to complete in college.